huntabyte/unetlab.github.io/about/index.md

 - EVE
 ---

-The EVE project is under heavy development.
+The EVE-NG project is under heavy development.
 If you want to stay updated with beta release and enhancement, you can subscribe to our mailing list.

 ## Team